lia-murphy564/ECE548-Perceptron-Learning-Algorithm/README.md

-## Implementation of the perceptron learning algorithm:
+# Implementation of the perceptron learning algorithm:

+  > PROMPT:
   > Perceptron learning.
 Implement the perceptron-learning algorithm (PLA).
 Choose
   > three domains from the UCI repository and evaluate the PLA’s behavior for each of
   > them.
 Make sure that each domain contains only two classes.
 Report the results